jablonskidev/linux-interview-questions/questions/linux-inodes.md

 ## Answer

-Inodes are data structures in Linux filesystems that store file metadata - think of them as a file's "ID card."
+Inodes are data structures in Linux filesystems that store file metadata.

 ## Background information